01 Oct 2021

-The traditional method rates an individual’s personality traits such as loyalty, judgement, knowledge capacity, etc. Modern methods, however, develop on that.
-It focuses on the evaluation of job achievements.
+The traditional method rates an individual’s personality traits.
+This includes areas such as loyalty, judgement, knowledge capacity, etc. Modern methods, however, develop on that.
+These focus on the evaluation of job achievements.

 Traditional performance appraisal methods include:

-- Checklist method: A lot of employee traits in the form of statements with ‘yes’ or ‘no’ answers.
-Upon completion, it gets sent to the HR department for evaluation.
+List employee traits in the form of statements with ‘yes’ or ‘no’ answers.
+Upon completion, send to HR or a senior manager for evaluation.

-- Essay evaluation: Requires a detailed description of an employee’s performance.
-The description should include details of their relationship with co-workers, their strengths and weaknesses etc.
+Create a detailed description of an employee’s performance.
+Include details of their relationship with co-workers, strengths and weaknesses etc.

-- Critical incidents method: This method requires the recording of the critical behaviours of each employee that makes a difference in the effective or non-effective performance.
-You may take these results into consideration when evaluating performance or considering promotions and bonuses.
+Record critical behaviours of each employee in relation to performance.
+Take these results into consideration when evaluating performance or considering promotions and bonuses.

-- Confidential Method: These are more common in government departments where they evaluate employees based on various parameters including attendance, leadership, self-expression, ability to work with others, responsibility, integrity, etc.
+These are more common in government departments.
+Evaluate employees based on various parameters including attendance, leadership, self-expression, responsibility, integrity, etc.

 Modern performance appraisal methods include:

-- Management by objectives: This method involves working with employees to set goals and performance standards.
-The process requires comparing the goals achieved for the given period to the goals originally agreed upon.
-To take steps to improve employee performance it’s important to conduct reviews periodically.
+Work with employees to set goals and performance standards.
+Compare the goals achieved for the given period to the goals originally agreed upon.
+Take steps to improve employee performance and conduct reviews periodically.

-- Assessment centre method: Used to measure the organisational and interpersonal skills and planning ability of employees.
-It helps to determine the training and developmental needs of your staff.
+Measure the organisational, interpersonal and planning ability of employees.
+This helps determine the training and developmental needs of your staff.

 Other modern performance review methods including the 360-degree method and human resource accounting.